 Winter break can be a perfect time to dedicate toward taking a deep dive into your career exploration.
 While it is time to relax and connect with friends and family, you can also make great progress towards your career goals in just a few hours by following a few of the suggestions listed below.
 Don’t worry, most of these steps can be completed from the comfort of your couch.

-- Checking out What can I do with this major? and First Destination Data.
-While major may not always equal career, these are a few tools that show industries that people have gone into based on major.
+- Check out What can I do with this major? and First Destination Data.
+While major may not always equal a specific career, these are a few tools that show popular industries that people with similar academic interests have gone into based on major.

 - Explore the six career cluster pages.
 As you scroll through each career cluster page, there are many resources to help inform your search along with lists of sub-industries within each career cluster to help you identify a variety of careers within industries.
-If you find career clusters that you are interested in, you can sign up on each cluster page to receive cluster specific communications about upcoming programs and events, and reminders.
+If you find career clusters that you are interested in, you can join clusters of interest to receive cluster specific newsletters about upcoming programs and events, and opportunities.